 Why should developers learn RPG?

 There are plenty of reasons for learning RPG programming, including widespread use and in-demand skill.
-Let’s find them out.
+Letโs find them out.

-Are businesses still using it?
+Are businesses still using RPG programming language?

 IBM i is still considered one of the leading enterprise platforms.
 Small and large business users rely on it to power critical operations.
 The majority of these companies are still using multiple RPG-based applications.
 The apps need maintenance, updates, and modernization.
 Hence, developers should learn RPG programming, as businesses are still using it to power their operations.